esenes/CP2020-controller/README.md

 # CP2020-controller
-Code to control a Flann microwave CP2020 motion controller
+Code to control a Flann microwave CP2020 motion controller via a Prologix GPIB to Ethernet adapter

-Basic usage:
+## Installation:

+You will need somehow to install Nelsond's repo for the prologix controller (https://github.com/nelsond/prologix-gpib-ethernet).

+With internet access:
 ```
-import CP2020

-controller = CP2020.CP2020("1.1.1.1", 11)

-controller.set_instrument(10, "A")  # set the attenuator on channel A to 10 dB
-controller.set_instrument(400, "B") # set the phase shifter on channel B to 400 degrees

-controller.close()
+pip install -e .
 ```

+Without internet access: get a local copy of the repository first, pip install it, and then proceed to installing this package.

+## Example usage:

+See the tests folder.